Key Takeaways

 Or headed out with friends for a small weekend getaway?
 You guessed it – make adjustments on your thermostat to avoid heating/cooling an empty house.

-Over time, these little tweaks will accumulate into significant savings on your monthly energy bill.
+Over time, these little tweaks will add up to significant savings on your monthly energy bill.

 Let’s learn how much savings can be achieved with a thermostat setback.